devbyjonni/MLAnnotator/README.md

 - Drag the exported `.mlmodel` into your **Xcode** project.
 - Integrate it into your SwiftUI app for real-time object detection.

-## 🔥 Next Steps
-- Improve model accuracy by adding more training data.
-- Optimize object detection for real-time performance in iOS.
-- Experiment with different model configurations in Create ML.

-✅ **Your dataset is ready!
-Start training your CoreML model now!** 🚀